Demi-urge/menace_sandbox/docs/self_debugger_sandbox.md

 # Self Debugger Sandbox

 `SelfDebuggerSandbox` analyses recent errors and tries generated patches in an isolated repository clone.
 Patch scores and flakiness history are stored in a local SQLite database by default.
+A `SelfCodingManager` must be provided to execute patches.

 ## Configuration